-One of the most fundamental concerns regarding the successful integration of asylum seekers in European countries is accommodation and how the accommodation system is managed, regulated, and its effect on their lived experiences (Willems et al. 2020; Soederberg 2019; Mendola and Busetta 2018).
+One of the most fundamental concerns regarding the successful integration of asylum seekers9 in European countries is accommodation and how the accommodation system is managed, regulated, and its effect on their lived experiences (Willems et al. 2020; Soederberg 2019; Mendola and Busetta 2018).
 This section will give a brief description of the accommodation procedures in Germany and Italy as well as the condition and concerns related to accommodation.

-&lt;sup>9 This includes, therefore, Nigerian SoTs (see 2.2 Integration).
+9This includes, therefore, Nigerian SoTs (see 2.2 Integration).